apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 list of these providers to every breeze command we run, specifically:
 `prepare-provider-packages`, `build-docs` , `publish-docs`, and, `add-back-references`.
 In this case, we can instead export an environment variable: `PACKAGE_LIST`, and it will work for every breeze command involved in the release process.
+The value can also be passed as the `--package-list` argument.
 Follow the steps below to set the environment variable:

 ```shell script
  export PACKAGE_LIST=PACKAGE1,PACKAGE2